DillonWard/Single-Page-Web-App/README.md

 Inside the routing file, the databases are initialized and specified by name.
 Data stored in the form of variables are then sent and saved in the database as independent documents.

+## Architecture
+Inside the main folder there are 2 other folders and 2 files.
+The folders are labeled "static" and contain JS and CSS files - the other folder is called "templates" and contains HTML files.
+The 2 files are "webapp" which is the python file and "Readme" which is the readme for the project.
+Different JS files are linked to different HTML files or CSS files, but all are linked to the Python file.

 ## How to run the application
 ### Technologies Used
 * [Flask](http://flask.pocoo.org/)